sn0w12/MIDI-Splitter-Lite/README.md

 	- Instrument Name Reading: Enable the functionality to read and display the instrument assigned to every track within the MIDI file.

+		- Note: The tracks instrument is simply what it was assigned in the midi, it may be incorrect. <br>

 	- File Name Prefixing: Choose to prepend the original MIDI file's name to each track.
 This option is useful for maintaining a reference to the original file when working with multiple tracks.

 	- Color-Coded Track Naming: Personalize your tracks by assigning specific colors to them.
 Simply input the desired names for your tracks and choose the color you want them to be.